Some effectivity questions for plane Cremona transformations

-\part $\Fix(\s_*)$ and $\Fix(\a_*)$ are parallel if and only if they meet in a single ideal boundary point $[\xi]$ in $\partial\sH$.
-In this case $[\xi]$ is defined over $\Q$ and is the class of a fibre in a genus $1$ fibration that is preserved by both $\a$ and $\s$.
+\part[iv] $\Fix(\s_*)$ and $\Fix(\a_*)$ are parallel if and only if they meet in a single ideal boundary point $P$ if and only if $g$ is parabolic.

-\part If $\Fix(\s_*)$ and $\Fix(\a_*)$ are ultraparallel then there is a unique geodesic $\G$ perpendicular to both.
-This geodesic is preserved by both $\a$ and $\s$ and is the axis of $\g$. \begin{proof} This is standard elementary hyperbolic geometry. \end{proof} \end{lemma}
+\part[v] If $\Fix(\s_*)$ and $\Fix(\a_*)$ are ultraparallel then there is a unique geodesic $\G$ perpendicular to both and $g$ is hyperbolic.
+This geodesic is preserved by both $\a$ and $\s$ and is the axis of $g$. \begin{proof} \DHrefpart{i} is clear: both fixed loci are projectivizations of linear spaces.